If you answered yes to any of the questions above, don't worry, you're not alone.

 But you also don't need to keep it complicated.

 In fact, it's not the technology behind websites that make them effective.
 It's the marketing that you use on the pages that really matter.
 It's the way you market yourself on your website that convinces them to become your fan or customer.

-You website could be butt ugly while still being effective.
-Luckily, we'll try to make your marketing both powerful and pretty.
+Luckily, it's easy to make your marketing both powerful and pretty.

 So if you've ever been confused about the technical aspects of setting up an effective band website...or struggled with figuring out how you should promote yourself online, or how to make it easy for booking agents to book your band for the next show or grow your fan base, look no further.